 The speed at which Sequoiadendron giganteum grows can be nothing short of phenomenal.
 In Italy, a young tree reached a height of 22 m in just 17 years.
 Growth rates depend largely on the habitat and weather conditions and while it can survive in temperatures as low as -30°C, it tends to flourish in a humid environment that has dry summers and snowy winters.

-Adopting the seed of the giant sequoia as a gift makes a real statement for someone that plays a gigantic role in your life.
+Adopting the seed of the giant sequoia as a Christmas gift makes a real statement for the man who plays a gigantic role in your life.
 A truly unique Christmas gift for grandfathers, husbands, fathers, boyfriends and brothers.